The Hannibal Smiling, 2016

 73h x 52w x 28d cm

-The Smiling Hannibal looks at us.
-He welcomes the visitor in a totally different shade from the one which marked him during all the European history (such shade that comes from the original sculpture discovered in Capua and allocated to the Carthaginian strategos and political leader).
+In The Smiling Hannibal, the figure gazes directly at the viewer.
+He welcomes the visitor in a shade entirely different from the one that marked him throughout European history — a tone derived from the original sculpture discovered in Capua, attributed to the Carthaginian strategos and political leader.